oestradiol/bsky-post-notifs-bot/README.md

 ### 5. Running and Building

-To run **Watcher**, follow the instructions below for different environments and setups.
+First, ensure you're using the latest version of Rust (1.81).
+Then, to run **Watcher**, follow the instructions below for different environments and setups.

 #### 5.1 Makefile

-The Makefile provides convenient commands for building, testing, and running the bot.
+The Makefile provides convenient commands for building, testing, and running.
 Available commands:

 - **`make clean`**: Cleans up build artifacts and logs while keeping the `.env` file.
-- **`make build`**: Builds the bot and copies the executable and `.env` file to the `dist` directory.
+- **`make build`**: Builds and copies the executable and `.env` file to the `dist` directory.
 - **`make lint`**: Runs the linter for the codebase.
 - **`make lint-fix`**: Automatically fixes linting issues.
 - **`make force-lint-fix`**: Forces linting fixes even for dirty or staged files.
-- **`make dev`**: Runs the bot in development mode with full span tracing and backtraces, while still respecting the `LOG_SEVERITY` environment variable.
+- **`make dev`**: Runs in development mode with full span tracing and backtraces, while still respecting the `LOG_SEVERITY` environment variable.
-- **`make prod`**: Builds and runs the bot in production mode.
+- **`make prod`**: Builds and runs in production mode.

 #### 5.2 Environment Variables